Not all food is made the same, and there are many myths about different foods.

 - Five Fresh Oyster Recipes: a range of tastes with five differing flavors, ranging from gin and tonic to spicy chilli.

-- Oysters Rockerfeller: baked oysters with bacon, butter, cream cheese and garlic — how can it not taste great?
+- Oysters Rockerfeller: baked oysters with bacon, butter and cream cheese — how can it not taste great?

-- Grilled Oysters: a simple recipe featuring grilled oysters basted in garlic-herb butter.
+- Grilled Oysters: a simple recipe featuring grilled oysters basted in garlic-butter.

 Some people might be surprised when they see steak on a list of the most nutritious foods.